Biswasrohit/Biswasrohit/README.md

 ---

 ### 🚀 What I’m into
-- Frontend with React + Vite, a11y, and performance
+- Full Stack Development with React + Vite and performance
-- iOS and backend experiments
-- Security + incident response curiosity from recent work
+- Engineering for Humanity

 ### 🧰 Tech I use
 <!-- Languages -->